The information in this article is up to date for tax year 2024 (returns filed in 2025).

-As a member of the U.S. Armed Forces, you make a lot of sacrifices to serve your country.
-The last thing you need to worry about is your tax return.
-To help ease the load, the government offers service members special tax breaks, such as extended deadlines, pay exclusions, and various deductions.
+As a member of the U.S. Armed Forces, you make countless sacrifices to serve your country.
+The last thing you should be stressing over is your tax return.
+Thankfully, the government offers military tax benefits designed to lighten the load, including extended deadlines, pay exclusions, and various deductions.

-If you’re in the military, here are some benefits to keep in mind the next time you file your tax return.
+If you’re in the military, here are some key benefits to keep in mind when it’s time to file your taxes.

 You do not have to include combat pay as income on your tax return.
-Enlisted members, warrant officers, and commissioned warrant officers can exclude all military pay earned while serving in a combat zone.
+Enlisted members, warrant officers, and commissioned warrant officers can exclude all military pay earned while serving in designated combat zones.

 This includes: